John Collison on the challenges of accounting for R&D and intangible capital in software businesses

-John Collison talks about the challenges of quantifying OpEx vs CapEx, and intangible capital and R&D versus tangible capital of a software company:
+John Collison talks about the challenges of quantifying OpEx vs CapEx, especially for software companies:

 One of the areas in which I think the standard way we look at businesses is just completely wrong, is in reasoning about R&D and intangible capital.